Now inviting applications for 2017-2018 academic year

 A final note: relationship to departmental degree programs

-The Multidisciplinary Program in Inequality & Social Policy is a graduate training program developed by the National Science Foundation, an initiative designed to enrich and extend the work of Harvard Ph.D. students in their disciplinary fields.
+The Multidisciplinary Program in Inequality & Social Policy is a graduate training initiative developed by the National Science Foundation to enrich and extend the work of Harvard Ph.D. students in their disciplinary fields.
 It is open to Harvard Ph.D. students who apply at the end of their first or second year of doctoral study at Harvard.
 It is not itself a degree-granting program.
-Doctoral Fellows in the Multidisciplinary Program remain doctoral candidates in their home departments, firmly grounded in their home discipline and subject to all the usual requirements of their home Ph.D. program.

 Note: Prospective applicants to Harvard who are seeking admission to a Ph.D. program in this area may wish to investigate instead the Harvard joint Ph.D.
 Programs in Social Policy, which confers a Ph.D. in Government and Social Policy or the Ph.D.
 Sociology and Social Policy.
-These degrees are designed for students who seek to combine deep scholarship in the discipline of political science or sociology, respectively, with a multidisciplinary complement in social policy.
+These degrees are designed for students who seek to combine deep scholarship in the discipline of political science or sociology, respectively, with a multidisciplinary perspective on issues of social policy.

 What the Multidisciplinary Program in Inequality & Social Policy does provide is an extra-disciplinary complement to the traditional program of study.
 It aims to enrich students' understanding of the complexities of inequality and social policy and to strengthen their capacities to carry out sophisticated research in this domain.